pedrotchang/blog/content/aboutme/index.md

 ---

 In 2017, I, by happenstance, read [Goodbye, Things](https://www.amazon.com/Goodbye-Things-New-Japanese-Minimalism/dp/0393609030) and went on a journey on becoming an extreme minimalist for 2 years.
-I got rid of all my posessions, and had only 20 pieces of clothing, and slept on thin sleeping mattress.
+I got rid of all my posessions, and had only 20 pieces of clothing, and slept on a thin sleeping mattress.
 It was an amazing experience, and now, as much as I thought it would be for life, it taught me some valuable lessons, and the importance of keeping things from "possessing" me.